VPNL/bbfloc_v2.0/README.md

 Clone this repository onto the computer you will use to present stimuli.
 Add it to your desktop.

-Software requirements: Matlab and PsychoPy
+Software requirements: Matlab and PsychoPy (v2023.2.3); python version 3.12.6

 ## folder organization